data-apis/array-api/spec/API_specification/utility_functions.md

 -   **out**: _&lt;array&gt;_

     -   if a logical AND reduction was performed over the entire array, a zero-dimensional array containing the test result; otherwise, a non-zero-dimensional array containing the test results.
-The returned array must be a boolean array (i.e., an array whose underlying data type is `bool`).
+The returned array must have a data type of `bool` (i.e., must be a boolean array).

 ### <a name="any" href="#any">#</a> any(x, /, *, axis=None, keepdims=False)